deniz-oezdemir/deniz-oezdemir/README.md

 # About Me

-I'm a product manager in the consumer brokerage space and a software engineering student at 42 Berlin, currently focused on building a strong foundation in C/C++.
-I'm passionate about all aspects of software development and eager to explore new technologies, combining my technical skills with my product management experience to create impactful, user-centered solutions.
+I am a Product Manager in the consumer brokerage space and a software engineering student at 42 Berlin, currently building a strong foundation in C/C++.
+I am passionate about all aspects of software development and eager to explore new technologies.
+My goal is to combine my technical skills with my product management experience to create impactful, user-centric solutions.

 # Technical Skills